pspiagicw/sinister/README.md

 - [Feeder](https://feeder.co/knowledge-base/rss-feed-creation/youtube-rss/)

-## Contributing
+# Contributing

-If you want to contribute, you can open an issue or a pull request.
+If you want to contribute, you can open an issue or a pull request on [GitHub](https://github.com/pspiagicw/sinister).

-## Disclaimer
+# Disclaimer

 Downloading videos from Youtube is against their terms of service.
 Use at your own risk.